5480: Search and Seizure5480: Search and Seizure holly Thu, 07/11/2019 - 13:55

 Students who are found to be in violation of this Rule shall be subject to appropriate disciplinary action, including short-term suspension, emergency exclusion, long-term suspension, mandatory reassignment, expulsion, and/or curtailment from extracurricular activities.

-A. Alerts to shall mean an indication by the drug detection dog that the odor of an illegal drug or contraband is in the air or upon a student.
+A. Alerts to shall mean an indication by the detection dog that the odor of an illegal weapons, drug or contraband is in the air or upon a student.

 B. Contraband shall mean all items prohibited by federal, state, or local law, or by District policy or Rule from being brought onto school property including, but not limited to, drug paraphernalia as defined in District Rule 5410.1, guns, and knives.